gowtham7991/mvc-desktop-game/res/README.md

 The program can display the number spaces visible or neighbours of a specified space.
 The program can move the target around the world.
 The program lets user add a normal player
-The programm lets user to add a computer controlled player The program allows the user to move around the world.
+The program lets the user add a computer controlled player The program allows the user to move around the world.
 The program allows the user to pick up an item from the current space.
 The program allows the user to look around the current space.
-The program allows the user to read a specific player's description The program allows the user to generate a layout of the game
+The program allows the user to read a specific player's description The program allows the user to generate a layout of the game The program allows the user to attack the target.
+The program allows the user to move the pet around.
+The program automatically moves the pet around after every turn.

 ### How to Run